 The Syndicate is exposed to both climate related risk and opportunities.
 The two major categories of risk being physical risk and transition risk.
 Physical risks are those relating to the physical impacts of climate change such as increased frequency and severity of climate related events or longer-term shifts in climate patterns.
 Transition risks are those relating to the transition to a lower carbon economy and include risks such as policy and legal risk, technology risk and reputation risk.
-The Syndicate underwrites a portfolio of natural catastrophe and climate risks so is more significantly impacted by physical risk, whilst also recognising and giving due consideration to transition risk.
+The Syndicate underwrites a portfolio of natural catastrophe and climate risks and is therefore more significantly impacted by physical risk, whilst also recognising and giving due consideration to transition risk.

 The Syndicate's underwriting operations considers the impact of climate change and manages this risk effectively by validating and calibrating catastrophe risk models through an in-house data and research team, making adjustments to catastrophe risk models to reflect Nephila's view of the potential impacts of climate change and risks that are not captured in vendor models.
 The Syndicate is developing and implementing a framework for the evaluation of Environmental, Social and Governance ("ESG") factors in its underwriting approach and wider business operations.
-The Syndicate has clear tolerances in place to actively manage exposures and the Board regularly monitors the Syndicate's Probable Maximum Loss ("PML").
+The Syndicate has articulated its climate risk appetite and there are clear tolerances in place to actively manage exposures, with and the Board regularly monitoring the Syndicate's Probable Maximum Loss ("PML").
 The risk to the asset side of the Syndicate's balance sheet from exposure to climate change is mitigated in part through regular reviews of the securities within the investment portfolio.
-Climate related stress and scenario tests are performed as part of the business planning process.
-These tests continue to be refined and enhanced as more information becomes available.
+Climate related stress and scenario tests are performed as part of the ORSA and business planning processes.
+Longer term scenarios have been developed through the Syndicate's participation in the Bank of England's Climate Biennial Exploratory Exercise (CBES) during 2021.
+Climate risk scenarios continue to be refined and enhanced as more information becomes available.

 Given the nature of the Syndicate's portfolio, climate change is a key focus of the Board.
 The Board has taken steps to broaden the formal oversight, strategic understanding and risk assessment of climate change risks and opportunities and their financial impact.
-The work performed to date has not resulted in any material impact on the Syndicate's business strategy or changed its understanding of the impact climate related risks has on the business.
-This work will continue in 2021 and will take into consideration the recommendations from the Taskforce on Climate Financial Disclosures ("TCFD").
+The Syndicate has implemented the principles of the PRA 3/19 Supervisory Statement on financial risks arising from climate change into its processes and, where relevant, has taken into consideration the recommendations from the Taskforce on Climate Financial Disclosures ("TCFD").
+The work performed to date has not resulted in any material impact on the Syndicate's business strategy or changed its understanding of the impact climate related risks have on the business.
+The Syndicate will continue to monitor the climate risk landscape throughout 2022.